A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 2. Create Google Business Profile posts.

 GBP offers a posting feature that works like a microblog.
-Many SEO professionals suspect these posts may be a ranking factor.
-Regardless, posts show that you care about engaging with your audience on Google.
+Many Google Business Profile experts suspect these posts may be a ranking factor.
+Posting regularly shows that you care about engaging with your audience on Google.
 You can post about special offers, business updates, events and more using Google’s guidelines and examples.

 3. Track GBP traffic separately in Google Analytics.

 Our SEO and PPC teams at Oneupweb find it useful to track GBP traffic as a separate source in Google Analytics, rather than as general Google traffic.
-You can do this simply by tagging your website link in GBP.
+You can do this simply by tagging your website link in GBP using UTM parameters.
 Then you’ll be able to analyze the differences in website behavior when people come from your GBP profile versus a traditional organic search result.
-(Reminder: People usually convert more often when they find you through GBP.)
+We also have a nifty UTM parameter tool to make tagging your GBP links easier!

 Are There Google My Business Ads?